Where should the smart money go?

 When delivering large-scale transformation, senior management teams frequently look for short-term fixes to get people through the doors and turn sales figures around.
 Simply jumping on the latest trend or harnessing technology without considering the business’ objectives is rarely successful, especially if the store environment and service remains poor.
 Instead, they should think long-term, working to embed best practice and ensuring they have buy-in from all key stakeholders in a transformation project.

-It is telling that, according to a recent industry report, just 24 per cent of retailers do not know what transformation looks like on a day-to-day basis.
+It is telling that, according to a recent industry report, just 24 per cent of retailers know what transformation looks like on a day-to-day basis.
 This is a mistake: they need to work quickly to identify the changes needed to push the brand forward and then trial them to deliver real results.
 Only then can they make decisions with authority and be confident that the path they are on to retail transformation is the right one.

 Identifying what does and doesn’t work is key to implementing effective change, and there are some on the high street who need to find new ways of doing this, and quickly.
 This will not only address pressures from within the business, and from investors, but also enable senior teams to make decisions with real authority.
 Only then can they be confident that the path they are on to retail transformation is the right one — something that is vital if they are to deliver meaningful change, before shoppers lose faith and move onto something new elsewhere.